neo4j-partners/gcp-marketplace-tf/README.md

 - For production deployments, it's recommended to restrict the `firewall_source_range` to specific IP ranges
 - The default machine type (c3-standard-4) is suitable for most workloads, but can be adjusted based on your requirements
 - For large datasets, consider increasing the `disk_size` parameter
+- The startup script includes robust error handling and non-interactive installation to ensure reliable deployment

 ## License